 Honda also allowed for *Honda Sensing* which has collision mitigation braking system, adaptive cruise control, lane keeping help system, forward collision warning, lane departure warning and road departure mitigation.

 Instant fuel economy

 The “Illuminated Eco Assist” arcs on each side of the speedometer show when the vehicle operated efficiently.
 The speedometer flanked by an analog tachometer, coolant temperature and fuel level gauge.

 Other Cool Green Features

 Every Accord Hybrid has the infamous green ECON button to the left of the steering wheel.
 When ECON mode goes live, expect enhanced fuel efficiency.
-The “drive-by-wire throttle system” gives you more gradual response to save additional energy.
-Then to further save on MPG, expect climate control’s fan speeds lowered and other climate control system characteristics are altered based on the conditions.
+The “drive-by-wire throttle system” gives you more gradual response to save extra energy.
+Then to further save on MPG, expect climate control’s fan speeds lowered and other climate control system characteristics altered based on the conditions.

 Needs More MPG

 Now I hate being a bother but this is the same MPG since the last time I tested.
 The difference is more technology added for a smarter car.
 That’s cool but smart can also include another 1 inch row of batteries to the pack for more MPG.
 Just saying I’d love to see it go further without compromising on the car.
 Another 1 inch row of lithium-ion batteries should do the trick.
 If I’m wrong then make it so Honda remains a great MPG car.
 You know : Be an MPG Leader.